Azure/azure-powershell/src/VMware/VMware.Autorest/docs/New-AzVMwareCloudLink.md

 ```

 ### -PrivateCloudName
-The name of the private cloud.
+Name of the private cloud

 ```yaml
 Type: System.String